pikonguwu/SEP_52/README.md

 ## Add Javadocs for the added code snippets
 Made by Jiayue Ma,Weijin He and Zhimu Zhou

-## Write the report and complete UML class diagram
+## Write the report and complete UML class diagram and User menu
-Made by Jiayue Ma

-## Write the User menu
-Made by Weijin He
+Made by Jiayue Ma and Weijin He

 ## Write readme file to instruct how to set up or configure and run sofeware
 Made by Jiayue Ma and Weijin He